Alumopper/Datapack-Debugger/README.md

 4. In VSCode, press F5 or click the "Run and Debug" button
 5. Select "Connect to Minecraft" from the dropdown menu

+You can now place breakpoints in your `.mcfunction` files and execute it from the game to step through the code.

+## Usage in Minecraft

+The debugger can be controlled directly from Minecraft using the following commands:

+- `/breakpoint continue`: Resume execution after hitting a breakpoint
+- `/breakpoint step`: Execute the next command and pause
+- `/breakpoint step_over`: Skip to the next command in the current function

+All commands require operator permissions (level 2) to use.

+When execution is paused at a breakpoint, the gametick will be freezed.

 ## Development

 ### Project Structure